digrouz/docker-certbot/README.md

 ## Notes

-* The docker entrypoint will upgrade operating system at each startup.
+* The docker entrypoint can upgrade operating system at each startup.
+To enable this feature, just add `-e DOCKUPGRADE=1` at container creation.
+* This containeri uses the `standalone` authenticator methode which  may require to stop any webserver or container that expose port `80` and/or `443`.

+## Issues

+If you encounter an issue please open a ticket at [github](https://github.com/digrouz/docker-certbot/issues)